DefinitionDiabetes as the underlying cause of death refers to the first-listed cause of death with ICD-10 codes E10-E14 (diabetes mellitus).

 DenominatorNumber of Utah residents.

 Why Is This Important?Diabetes is a leading cause of disability and death.
-It is currently the seventh leading cause of death in the U.S. In 2017, in Utah, diabetes as a cause of death dropped from seventh to eighth place.
+It is currently the eighth leading cause of death in the U.S.

-What Is Being Done?Diabetes educators play a prominent role in providing information about nutrition, exercise, and blood glucose monitoring.
-Diabetes education for all people with diabetes is encouraged.
-The Utah Healthy Living through Environment, Policy, and Improved Clinical Care (EPICC) Program promotes diabetes education throughout the state.
+What Is Being Done?Diabetes care and education specialists play a prominent role in providing information about nutrition, exercise, and blood glucose monitoring.
+Diabetes education for all people with diabetes is encouraged to prevent complications and death from diabetes.
+The Healthy Environments Active Living ([https://heal.health.utah.gov/ HEAL]) Program promotes diabetes education throughout the state.

-Health Program InformationEPICC works with health care providers, including diabetes educators, community health centers, and health plans to improve the care provided to Utahns with diabetes.
+Health Program InformationStaff from the HEAL Program work with health care providers, including diabetes educators, dietitians, pharmacists, community health centers, community health workers, work-sites, and health plans to improve the care provided to Utahns with diabetes.